 The budget that we recommend is cut to the point that we would need to resort to employee layoffs in order to reduce it further.
 The presented budget assumes a 3% loss in overall revenue and a 7% loss in annualized sales tax revenue compared to the 2019-2020 budget.
-After stripping the budget of all but necessary spending, we must still resort to an appropriation of \$735,910 net of current year transfers and a total fund balance appropriation of \$1,450,910.
+After stripping the budget of all but necessary spending, we must still resort to an appropriation of \$604,860 net of current year transfers and a total fund balance appropriation of \$1,349,860.
 Given the state of Haywood County's economy we do not recommend any tax or fee adjustments within the General Fund.
 A 10% increase in sewer rates required to fund the first year of debt service for the plant renovation and the inflow/infiltration program and a 3% increase in water rates are recommended.
 A 5% electric rate increase is also recommended.
 If economic indicators and assumed trends do not meet expectations within the first half of fiscal year 2021, we will be forced to look at revenue increases (taxes or fees) or staff reductions.

 The largest increases in expenditures comes from a 3% health insurance and a mandatory 1.2% increase in employer retirement contributions.
 Due to the loss of revenue a higher amount of General Fund Balance will be appropriated.
-Career Track is funded at 1.5%.
-This equals roughly \$175,000 across all Funds.
-We also recommend the Town fund its recently modified longevity program and the Christmas bonuses.
+We do not recommend any salary adjustments during the first six-months of the fiscal year.
+That includes cost-of-living adjustments (COLA) or career track until the mid-year numbers are known.
+We do recommend the Town fund its recently modified longevity program and the Christmas bonuses.
 These benefits amount to \$173,000.
 We are not recommending any capital spending or increases in General Fund staffing.